alexrnguyen/tic-tac-toe/README.md

 # tic-tac-toe
+An implementation of the classic game Tic-Tac-Toe.
+This project was created to practice using factories, modules, and IIFEs in JavaScript.
 ## To Do

 - Add Player VS AI mode (implement the minimax algorithm to create an unbeatable AI!)